-REB/RPC Secretariat shall carry out periodic inspection of the under frequency relays and maintain proper records of the inspection.
+RPC Secretariat shall carry out periodic inspection of the under frequency relays and maintain proper records of the inspection.

-- (n) All regional constituents shall also facilitate identification, installation and commissioning of System Protection Schemes in the power system to protect against situations such as voltage collapse and cascading.
-Such schemes would be finalized by the concerned REB/RPC forum. - (o) Procedures shall be developed to recover from partial/total collapse of the grid and periodically updated in accordance with the requirements given under section 5.8.
+- (n) All regional constituents shall also facilitate identification, installation and commissioning of System Protection Schemes (including inter-tripping and run-back) in the power system to protect against situations such as voltage collapse and cascading.
+Such schemes would be finalized by the concerned RPC forum, and shall be kept in service.
+RLDC shall be promptly informed in case any of these are taken out of service. - (o) Procedures shall be developed to recover from partial/total collapse of the grid and periodically updated in accordance with the requirements given under section 5.8.
 These procedures shall be followed by all the Regional constituents to ensure consistent, reliable and quick restoration. - (p) Each Regional constituent shall provide adequate and reliable communication facility internally and with other constituents/RLDC to ensure exchange of data/information necessary to maintain reliability and security of the grid.
 Wherever possible, redundancy and alternate path shall be maintained for communication along important routes, e.g., SLDC to RLDC. - (q) The Regional constituents shall send information/data including disturbance recorder/sequential event recorder output etc., to RLDC for purpose of analysis of any grid disturbance/event.
-No Regional constituent shall block any data/information required by the RLDC for maintaining reliability and security of the grid and for analysis of an event.

-(r) All regional constituents shall make all possible efforts to ensure that the grid voltage always remains within the following operating range.
+No Regional constituent shall block any data/information required by the RLDC for maintaining reliability and security of the grid and for analysis of an event. - (r) All regional constituents shall make all possible efforts to ensure that the grid voltage always remains within the following operating range.

 VOLTAGE - (KV rms)

 Nominal Maximum Minimum

 400 420 360

 220 245 200

-132 145 120
+20

-Demand Estimation For Operational Purposes
+5.3 Demand Estimation for Operational Purposes

-- (a) This section describes the procedures/responsibilities of the SLDCs for demand estimation for both Active Power and Reactive Power. - (b) The demand estimation is to be done on daily/weekly/monthly basis for current year. - (c) Each SLDC shall carry out its own demand estimation from the historical data. - (d) While the demand estimation for operational purposes is to be done on a daily/weekly/monthly basis initially, mechanisms and facilities at SLDCs shall be created at the earliest to facilitate on-line estimation for daily operational use.
+- (a) This section describes the procedures/responsibilities of the SLDCs for demand estimation for both Active Power and Reactive Power. - (b) The demand estimation is to be done on daily/weekly/monthly basis for current year. - (c) Each SLDC shall carry out its own demand estimation from the historical data and weather forecast data from time to time. - (d) While the demand estimation for operational purposes is to be done on a daily/weekly/monthly basis initially, mechanisms and facilities at SLDCs shall be created at the earliest to facilitate on-line estimation for daily operational use.